-In 1991 the Centre for Liberal and General Studies introduced a pre-enrolment system whereby all re-enrolling students were given the opportunity to lodge their General Education subject preferences.
-This permitted the Centre to allocate General Education subjects prior to course enrolment days.
+The Centre for Liberal and General Studies administers a pre-enrolment system whereby all re-enrolling students are given the opportunity to lodge their General Education subject preferences.
+This permits the Centre to allocate General Education subjects prior to course enrolment days.

-It is envisaged that this system, with a few modifications, will continue to be used in future years.
-Pre-enrolment forms are made available to all students during Session 2, on a date specified by the Centre.
-The forms will be processed in order of their receipt.
+The Centre publishes pre-enrolment information for all students during Session 2.
+Pre-enrolment forms are made available to all students during Session 2, on a date specified by the Centre and these forms will be processed in order of their receipt.